vunderkind/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions are used to add authentication and data persistence to requests.
+When a client makes a request to a server, the server gives the browser some session information, stored in the headers, which is stored locally in the browser.
+When new requests are made (within the expiry limit of the session), a cookie holding the session info is sent back to the server for authentication.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes passwords using a special algorithm, ensuring that passwords are not stored in plaintext and therefore makes it very difficult for hackers to break into.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt adds a salt, which throws off the hacker's rainbow tables, since specific rainbow tables need to be made per created salt.

 - [ ] What are the three parts of the JSON Web Token?
+Header.
+Payload.
+Signature.

 ## Minimum Viable Product